-This Easy Healthy Chocolate Mousse is to die for!
-It's unbelievably creamy, loaded with fiber and nutrients, plus it's low-carb, sugar-free, and vegan so it’s perfect for those on special diets.
+This healthy chocolate pudding is loaded with fiber and nutrients, plus it’s low-carb, sugar-free, and vegan so it’s perfect for those on special diets.

 Most likely you’ve seen similar desserts like this on the internet before, but believe me, this one is amazing.

-Avocados are a special diet girl's best friend when it comes to making desserts.
-And I'm soooo excited to bring more of them to you in the near future.
+Avocados are a special diet girl’s best friend when it comes to making desserts.
+And I’m so excited to bring more of them to you in the near future.

 I already have these multiple healthy avocado recipes including Grasshopper Bars, Avocado Lime Pudding, Chocolate Avocado Truffles, and this Strawberry Avocado Smoothie on my site, but today I’m sharing this delectable, dark, and rich Chocolate Avocado Mousse.